-As we look for ways to help our young children learn, it is important to remember that the learning that goes on before a child reaches kindergarten is markedly different from the learning that older children and adults engage in.
+As we look for ways to help our young children learn, it is important to remember the learning that goes on before a child reaches kindergarten is markedly different from the learning that older children and adults engage in.
 Follow your child's natural motivation for cues on what he or she is interested in exploring.
-Encourage your child to ask questions and gather information by reading with her and engaging her in conversation.